Candra0x6/Roca/contracts/README.md

-# Arisan+ Smart Contracts
+# Roca Smart Contracts

-This directory contains the smart contracts for the Arisan+ decentralized social saving platform.
+This directory contains the smart contracts for the Roca decentralized social saving platform.

 ## Project Structure